-The most part of the heat inside your home escapes from the attic, as per the U.S. Department of Energy (USDE) report.
+Most of the heat inside your home escapes from the attic, as per the U.S. Department of Energy (USDE) report.
 Ever wondered Why?
-Heat, being lighter, rises up.
+Heat, being lighter, rises.
 And most homes do not have proper insulation to prevent the escape of heat.

-Fibreglass insulation is cheaper than its counterpart, and you can install it without taking any professional’s help.
+Fiberglass insulation is cheaper than its counterpart, and you can install it without taking any professional help.
 Does it make a difference in the electric bill?
 I bet you will notice a downshift in your monthly bill.
 Energy Star estimates you can save up to 20% on electric bills by adequately insulating your home.

 If you are not sure how to install attic insulation yourself, just do a quick research online.
-There are hundreds of DIY tutorials that will guide you through the process.
+Hundreds of DIY tutorials will guide you through the process.

 2. Install a Programmable Thermostat

 Ignore this part if you already have a Programmable Thermostat in place.
-The USDE estimates that you can lower your electric bill by 10% with the help of a programmable thermostat.
+The USDA estimates that you can lower your electric bill by 10% with the help of a programmable thermostat.

 This step is a little more involved than just insulating the switch plates.
 Still, it’s not something too difficult to perform.
 Moreover, every thermostat comes with a detailed user guide and instructions so you won’t feel lost.

-Saving electric using thermostat is all about maintaining the temperature up and down during winter and summer, respectively.
+Saving electricity using a thermostat is all about maintaining the temperature up and down during winter and summer, respectively.
 For instance, if you keep the night at 54 degrees, and 65 degrees during the day time, you can save a considerable amount on your bills.